Navigating the Rapidly Changing Landscape of Florida Business Insurance

 1. Florida’s Hard Insurance Market Continues

 The Florida insurance market remains in a hard cycle, meaning rates are increasing, and underwriters are tightening guidelines.
-Due to past catastrophic losses and increased litigation, many carriers have either restricted their offerings or exited the market entirely.
+Due to past catastrophic losses and increased litigation, some carriers have restricted offerings or reduced capacity.
 The impact?
 Business owners are facing premium increases across general liability, commercial property, workers’ compensation, and other essential coverages.

 2. The Role of the Florida Legislature in Market Stabilization

-State lawmakers continue to introduce reforms aimed at stabilizing the commercial insurance sector.
-While past reforms have targeted property insurance for homeowners, businesses are now seeing a push toward similar regulatory efforts.
-Recent legislative updates include:
+State lawmakers have considered and enacted measures aimed at stabilizing the commercial insurance sector.
+While past reforms have targeted property insurance for homeowners, businesses are now seeing ongoing efforts.
+Recent/ongoing legislative activity has included proposals and measures such as:

-- Updated Building Codes: Stricter regulations in storm-prone areas will influence commercial property insurance rates and coverage requirements.
+- Updated Building Codes: Code updates in storm-prone areas may influence commercial property insurance rates and coverage requirements.

-- Changes to Business Interruption Insurance: With past business interruption claims being highly contested, new language is being introduced to clarify coverage parameters.
+- Changes to Business Interruption Insurance: With past business interruption claims being highly contested, some proposals and policy forms have sought to clarify coverage parameters.

 3. Workers’ Compensation Rate Adjustments

-The National Council on Compensation Insurance (NCCI) has proposed moderate rate increases for certain industries, particularly those with high claims exposure.
-If approved, business owners could see adjustments that may significantly impact their bottom line, making proactive risk management strategies even more critical.
+The National Council on Compensation Insurance (NCCI) has filed or proposed adjustments for certain classes in some jurisdictions.
+Any changes are subject to approval by regulators and vary by industry class and state, so business owners could see adjustments that impact their bottom line—making proactive risk management even more critical.

 4. Cyber Insurance Regulations Tightening